How To Screen Tenants Fairly For Rental Properties

-- Ability to pay the security deposit and first month’s rent
+- Payment of security deposit and first month’s rent

 - Clean background check

-There are certain criteria that may allow you to be a little flexible.
-For example, if the prospective tenant has no credit, a low credit score or red flags on their credit report, you could still go through with letting to them, but only if they have a cosigner on the lease.
+You may be able to allow for some flexibility around certain criteria.
+For example, if a prospective tenant has no credit, a low credit score or red flags on their credit report, you may still be able to rent to them as long as they have a co-signer.

-When checking to see if a tenant meets your criteria, these could be a few signs that they don’t.
-These are also red flags that could indicate potential for problems in the future.
+When checking whether a tenant meets your criteria, a few signs may indicate that they don’t.
+These events or scenarios may signal potential problems in the future: